 Mercifully, that culture is starting to change.
 Much work remains to be done, but many educators and companies are making concerted efforts to recruit more women technologists and create female-friendly work environments.

-This week, thousands of young female coders are gathering in Orlando for the 2019 Grace Hopper Celebration.
+Next year in Orlando, thousands of young female coders will gather for the annual Grace Hopper Celebration.
 Named for an American admiral and computing pioneer who invented the first compiler back in the 1950s, Grace Hopper is the world’s largest networking event for women in tech.
-Many of my ServiceNow colleagues will be there, so please stop by and see us at the ServiceNow booth.
+Many of my colleagues will be there, so come by and see us at the ServiceNow booth.